-

 Long-term Care for Travertine

-While travertine is indeed robust, like all natural stones, it requires specific care to maintain its appearance and structural integrity.
-Here are a few tips to ensure your travertine slabs stay in top shape for years to come:
+While travertine is robust, like all natural stone, it needs specific care to keep its appearance and integrity.
+A few tips to keep your travertine slabs in good shape:

-- Prompt Spill Cleanup: Even with sealing, it’s important to clean up spills immediately to avoid potential staining.
-This is particularly important for travertine tiles used in kitchen and bathroom spaces where spills are more common.
+Prompt spill cleanup: Even when sealed, clean up spills promptly to avoid staining, particularly on travertine tiles in kitchens and bathrooms where spills are common.

-- Use of Stone-Safe Cleaners: Some cleaning products are too harsh for natural stones like travertine.
-Always use cleaners that are specifically marked as safe for natural stone.
-Avoid acidic cleaners that can etch the surface of your travertine flooring or benchtops.
+Stone-safe cleaners: Some cleaning products are too harsh for natural stone.
+Use cleaners marked safe for stone, and avoid acidic cleaners that can etch travertine flooring or benchtops.

-- Avoid Abrasive Materials: When cleaning, avoid using abrasive materials like rough scrub brushes, which can scratch the stone.
-A soft cloth or mop is ideal for maintaining the pristine surface of your travertine floor tiles.
+Avoid abrasive materials: Skip rough scrub brushes, which can scratch the stone.
+A soft cloth or mop keeps the surface in good condition.

-- Professional Polishing: Over time, travertine can lose its shine.
-Professional polishing can restore its original lustre, whether you have polished travertine or honed travertine surfaces in your home.
+Professional polishing: Over time, travertine can lose its shine.
+Professional polishing can restore its original lustre on both polished and honed surfaces.